tagnja/blog/source/draft/mysql-optimization-3-optimizing-query.md

 ## Conclusion

-...
+For query optimization, we should understanding query execution basic such as what is a general query execution process in MySQL.

+Before we to optimize a query, we must find the reason of slow to a query.
+We can use EXPLAIN to see how the query to execute.
+However a slow query may cause by many reasons which are schema of table, indexes of table, and the query statement.
+We need to combine these aspects to optimize.

+We know query optimization that is part of optimization.
 In theory, MySQL will execute some queries almost identically.
 In reality, measuring is the only way to tell which approach is really faster.

-There are some advice on how to optimize certain kinds of queries.
+For query optimization, There are some advice on how to optimize certain kinds of queries.
 Most of the advice is version-dependent, and it might not hold for future versions of MySQL.

+## Appendixes

+**Common Types of Query**

+- Single Table Query
+- JOIN
+- UNION, UNION ALL
+- Subquery

 **Efficiency of Queries**

-Efficiency of kinds of query from high to low:
+Efficiency of kinds of single table query from high to low:

-1.

 - **Extra: Using index**.
 Using covering index. (lookup in an index, fetch data from an index file).
 - Extra: (isn't Using index).
 That means don't fetch data from index file.